aces/Loris/docs/wiki/01_STUDY_PARAMETERS_SETUP/01_Study_Variables/00_Introduction_to_Study_Variables.md

 ## Identifiers

-In LORIS, and indeed in all of its instances (CBIG, CCNA, xxx, yyy, etc), the names of participants is anonymized by assigning numeric and alphanumeric ID's to them.
-In this way, the data of a participant is protected from connection to their name or personal identifying information ("PII").
+In LORIS, and indeed in all of its instances, the presonal information of participant is anonymized by assigning numeric and alphanumeric ID's to them.
+Loris is not designed to store personal identifying information ("PII").
+Rather, these identifiers are used for internal operations, like, for example,  querying data that is linked to a specific participant's ID.

 The IDs in LORIS have different purposes: